Jim Martin (American football): Coaching career

 After ending his playing career, Martin became an assistant coach at Mater Dei High School in California in 1965.
 After a year there, he became an assistant coach in 1966 at Idaho State University.
 The Lions then hired him as an assistant in 1967, and he stayed with his old team through the 1972 season.
 Martin subsequently coached for the Portland Storm in the World Football League between 1974 and 1975.

 Later life and death

 Later in life, Martin served as an officer in Michigan's 48th Michigan District Courts.
 He was inducted into the Greater Cleveland Sports Hall of Fame in 1976 and into the College Football Hall of Fame in 1995.
-He died in 2002 and was buried at Riverside National Cemetery in Riverside, California.
+He died in 2002.